 16. Cartoon Network Creator Roommates:

-Van Partible, Craig McCracken, and Genndy Tartakovsky, all of whom created iconic Cartoon Network shows (“Johnny Bravo,” “The Powerpuff Girls,” and “Dexter’s Laboratory,” respectively), were college roommates, fostering a collaborative and innovative environment.
+Van Partible, Craig McCracken, and Genndy Tartakovsky, who each made legendary Cartoon Network shows (“Johnny Bravo,” “The Powerpuff Girls,” and “Dexter’s Laboratory,” respectively), were college roommates, hence the atmosphere was both creative and innovative.

 17. Ben Stiller and 2 Stupid Dogs: